Mallikarjuna-1997/MatchingEngineAutomation/README.md

 4. Scroll to the **Additional Features** section
 5. Click on **Products Supported**
 6. Assert the visibility of the heading:
-   *“There are several types of Product Supported:”*
+   *There are several types of Product Supported:*
 7. Validate the presence of:
    - Albums
    - Singles